aurelienkrieger/generating-images-machine-learning/topics/prompt engineering.md

   - Details
   - Color
   - Lighting
+- ponderate keywords
 - use negative prompts
-- ponderate keywords
+  - to remove things
+  - to modify the image
+  - to modify the style
+- use keyword switching
 - know how to play with parameters
-- remix faces

 **Tutorials from Stable Diffusion Art**